Navratri Fasting Tips: Things You Should Do and Avoid During Navratri

 One of the most important steps that one shouldn’t miss while fasting is staying hydrated.
 To maintain an adequate level of body fluids, keep drinking plenty of water.
 It will also help to maintain your energy level so that you keep going throughout the day.

-You can also drink other healthy beverages like fresh cold-pressed juices, buttermilk, lemon honey water & coconut water to get the essential nutrients and stay active during these nine days of festivity.
+You can also drink other healthy beverages like fresh cold-pressed juices including Pomegranate Juice, Orange Juice & Green Mix Juice.
+Other than this, buttermilk, lemon honey water & coconut water also makes good options to stay hydrated, get the essential nutrients, and stay active during these nine days of festivity.
 Drink water before eating food is also good to avoid overeating and support weight management.